 Once we’ve selected the cream of the crop, we pass the savings along to YOU, our beloved customers!

-While the best known pearl color is white, pearls can occur naturally in nearly every shade!
-They can range from white to black, from golden to chocolate, from pink to lavender to blue and beyond!
+While the best known Pearl color is white, Pearls can occur naturally in nearly every shade!

-Honora is at the forefront of color innovation!
-Our pearls range the full spectrum of the rainbow (R-O-Y-G-B-I-V!).
+Honora is at the forefront of color innovation.
+Honora Pearls range the full spectrum of the rainbow.
 We have everything from soft, delicate hues to brilliant and bold eye-candy colors.
-This makes it especially easy to find pearls to go with any occasion!
-Perfect for the diverse base of customers we serve.
+This makes it especially easy to find pearls to go with any occasion (birthday gifts, bridesmaid jewelry) - perfect for the diverse base of customers we serve.